paritosh921/face-defusion-task2/README.md

   ) in the output directory.

 ## Additional Information

-- **Report:**
-  A detailed report explaining the algorithm, its components (encoder, diffusion process, conditioning), and the training procedure is included in the repository as `REPORT.md`.

 - **Reproducibility:**
   For reproducibility, please ensure you have installed the required dependencies using the uv package manager as described above.